Here are three reasons why it’s important for business students to develop strong data analysis skills.

 Proficiency as an analyst can advance your career.
 Successful data analysis requires attention to detail and critical thinking—two skills that are highly valued by employers.
 In fact, data analysis is quickly becoming another core competency required for many entry-level jobs.
 Exceptional data analysis skills are extremely important for digital marketers and business analysts and can help you advance to leadership and management roles within your organization.

 From finance to marketing, data analysis is an essential practice for any type of business.
-By having good data analysis skills, you’ll differentiate yourself from other job candidates and help bring valuable insights to your organization.
+By having good data analysis skills, you’ll differentiate yourself from other job candidates, better your potential to increase your pay for data analytics jobs, bring valuable insights to your organization.

 Learn more about Herzing's business programs here.